u-blox/ubxlib/port/platform/zephyr/README.md

 # SDK Installation
 `ubxlib` is tested with the version of Zephyr that comes with `nRFConnect SDK version 1.6.1` which is the recommended version.

-Ubxlib has been tested to build with all newer versions nRFConnect SDK, up til 2.1.0.
-The test suite for ubxlib is however still only using 1.6.1.
+`ubxlib` has been tested to build with all newer versions nRFConnect SDK, up til 2.1.0.
+The test suite for `ubxlib` is however still only using 1.6.1.
 This is due to the fact that an update to 2.x requires modification of the board overlay files, which would imply a breaking change.
-In coming versions of ubxlib, newer version of nRFConnect will be used.
+In coming versions of `ubxlib`, newer version of nRFConnect will be used.

 Follow the instructions to install the development tools:

 - Install nRF connect. https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop
 - Start nRFConnect and use the tool chain manager to install the recommended SDK version (see above).
-- IMPORTANT!: Update SDK and toolchain using the dropdown menu for your SDK version.
+- IMPORTANT: update SDK and toolchain using the dropdown menu for your SDK version.

 If you intend to use Zephyr on Linux/posix then you must also follow the instructions here: